-4 Types of Concessions
+4. Types of Concessions

-4.1 EXPLANATION
+4.1 Explanation

-A concession grants legal rights for an individual or organisation (known as a concessionaire) to offer services and facilities for visitors to Wellington Regional Council parks and forests.
-The concession is normally granted as a lease, license, an easement or permit (or a combination of these).
+As noted, a concession grants legal rights to an individual or organisation (known as a concessionaire) to carry out themselves or offer for visitors, recreation and tourism uses (e.g., services, events, activities) in Wellington Regional Council parks and forests.
+The concession is normally granted as a lease, an easement, a license, or permit, or a combination of these (refer Appendix 1).

-4.2 EXCLUSIVE RIGHTS
+4.2 Exclusivity

 Exclusive commercial rights (that is, an operator having a monopoly) are rarely granted, and may only be possible where environmental and or social/cultural values outweigh the benefits or principles of competition.
-Film Companies may be granted exclusive use of a specified area, for a short term, at the discretion of the Council.
+Film Companies may be granted exclusive use of a specified area, for a short-term, at the discretion of the Council.